Mani007/tailwindCSS/Readme.md

 Arbitrary values for margins and padding can be given by `m-[20px]` means all sides 20px.
 We can also say `m-[10px_20px_20px_10px]` to define all 4 sides in clockwise directions as happen in case of CSS.
 Also `m-[10px_20px]` means 10px for top and bottom and 20px for left and right sides.
 3. We can also use `auto` value to make margin or padding auto.
 ### Flexbox for layout in Tailwind CSS
 Flexbox is used for making page layout similar to grid layout design.
+Often times grid has rigid layout and hence flex is preferred for more detailed and specific layouts.
+Also flex can be used inside of gird to provide perfection.